Welcome to La Galerie Dior!

 La Galerie Dior

-“When the Maison Christian Dior first opened”, as Monsieur Dior recalls in his memoirs, “it had three ateliers set in the eaves at 30, avenue Montaigne, a tiny studio, a salon to show dresses, a dressing room for the models, an office and six small fitting rooms.”
+“When the House Christian Dior first opened, it had three Ateliers under the eaves of 30, avenue Montaigne, a tiny studio, a salon in which to show the dresses, a cabine or dressing room for the models, an office, and six small fitting rooms,” recounted Monsieur Dior in his memoirs.

-He had fallen head over heels for this now legendary townhouse.
-Newly transformed, this “refuge for the marvellous”, Dior’s beating heart since it was founded, has been reinvented as the home for La Galerie Dior, a testament to the bold vision of Christian Dior and his six successors: Yves Saint Laurent, Marc Bohan, Gianfranco Ferré, John Galliano, Raf Simons and Maria Grazia Chiuri.
+Newly transformed and enhanced, this “refuge of the marvellous,” the beating heart of the House of Dior since its founding, is now home to La Galerie Dior, a testament to the visionary boldness of Christian Dior and his successors: Yves Saint Laurent, Marc Bohan, Gianfranco Ferré, John Galliano, Raf Simons, and Maria Grazia Chiuri.

-It is within these walls that the Dior Collections have been created for more than 70 years, starting with the iconic New Look, a revolutionary event in the history of fashion.
+For more than 70 years, the collections of the House of Dior have come to life within these walls, starting with the iconic New Look, a revolutionary event in the history of fashion.
 This silhouette, so named by Carmel Snow, editor-in-chief of the American magazine Harper’s Bazaar, after Dior’s debut fashion show on 12 February 1947, embodies the attitude of a woman who asserts her femininity.
-Radiant, confident, and aware of her powers of seduction in that post-war period of reconstruction.
-A woman whose body in movement was enhanced by Christian Dior.
+Radiant, confident, and aware of her powers of seduction in the post-war period of reconstruction.

-Continue your discovery of the history of the house Dior
+Continue your discovery of the history of the House of Dior

 001